Praqma/GodotDevOps/docs/BlogPost.md

 ### GitHub Actions <a name="github-actions"></a>

 With GitHub Actions you define workflows in dedicated configuration files.
-A workflows consists of an event that triggers it, an environment it runs in and steps it executes.
+A workflow consists of an event that triggers it, an environment it runs in and steps it executes.
 An example workflow could be: "When a Pull Request gets a new change, spin up a Ubuntu environment with Godot and run my unit tests."

 It took us a while to get used to the concepts and syntax.